micropython/micropython/docs/library/index.rst

 Omitted functions in the ``string`` library
 -------------------------------------------

-A few string operations are not enabled on CircuitPython builds with limited flash memory, usually on non-Express builds:
+A few string operations are not enabled on CircuitPython M0 non-Express builds, due to limited flash memory:
 ``string.center()``, ``string.partition()``, ``string.splitlines()``,
 ``string.reversed()``.